za/amy/docs/event.md

 <a name = "edit_existing_event"></a>
-#### Editing existing events
+##### Editing existing events

-Once an event is created, additional data can be entered.
+Once an event is created, any previously entered data can be edited.
+The following additional data can also be created:

 * Tasks

+    Roles of instructor, helper, host, organizer can be added here.
+If a person's name does not exist in AMY, it can be added on the New Person page.  ***INSERT LINK HERE***

 * To-dos

+    Action items can be created.
+These will show up on the timeline on the front page.

 * Assign to

+    A workshop can be assigned to a specific individual.
+By default only these workshops will appear on that user's front page.